 • Landing at Kvitøya

-Today we hope to get to the rarely visited Kvitøya farthest to the east, close to the Russian territory.
-The island is dominated by an ice-cap, which leaves a small area bare of ice and snow.
-We will land at the western tip at Andréneset, where the Swedish explorer André and his companions perished in 1898.
-We will also try to get to Kraemerpynten in the east, where an enormous group of Walrus resides.
+Today you try to reach the rarely visited Kvitøya, far to the east and close to Russian territory.
+The enormous ice cap covering this island leaves only a small area bare.
+You land at the western tip of Andréeneset, where the Swedish explorer S. A. Andrée and his companions perished in 1897.
+Another objective for the day is Kræmerpynten, where a sizable group of walruses reside.

 The chances that we can complete a full Spitsbergen Circumnavigation (based on our experiences from 1992 until 2014) are about, 80 % in the first half of August, 90 % in the second half of August.
 In case we cannot complete a full circumnavigation we will mostly resort to a program in Northeast or Southeast Spitsbergen.
 A typical itinerary to Around Spitsbergen - Kvitøya is illustrated above.
 This itinerary is for guidance only.
 Programs may vary depending on local ice and weather conditions, the availability of landing sites and opportunities to see wildlife.
 The final itinerary will be determined by the Expedition Leader on board.
 Flexibility is paramount for expedition cruises.